Context-aware Privacy Bounds for Linear Queries: Linear Query Release under Pointwise Maximal Leakage

 Note that the distributions in $\cQ_\alpha$ also satisfy $P_{D_i}(\{d \in \mathcal{D} : h_j(d) = 1\})\leq1-(k-1)\alpha$ for all $i \in [n]$ and $j \in [k]$ .
 Larger values of $\alpha$ imply stronger assumptions about the data by further restricting the class of priors.

 Consider a collection of linear queries answered using the Laplace mechanism, as described in Section~\ref{subsec:LQ}.
 Below, we characterize the PML of this mechanism under the assumption that the database is drawn according to a distribution in $\cQ_\alpha$.
+Importantly, by Theorem~\ref{thm:dp_pml}, standard DP is equivalent to bounding PML across the entire set of product distributions $\cQ$.
+Restricting the analysis to $\cQ_\alpha$ allows us to relax the DP setup by excluding highly skewed distributions.

 \begin{theorem} Suppose $X \sim P_X\in\mathcal{Q}_\alpha$.
 Let $Y=[{Y}_1,...,{Y}_m]^\top$ be the answer to a query workload released by the Laplace mechanism with scale parameter $b>0$, i.e.,

 where $N = [{N}_1, \dots, {N}_m]^\top$, $N_l \sim \operatorname{Lap}(b)$ independently for all $l\in m$, $W \in \bR^{m \times k}$ is the workload, and $X$ is the histogram of the dataset.
 Then, for all $i\in[n]$, distributions $P_X\in\mathcal{Q}_\alpha$ and ${y}\in\mathbb{R}^m$, the amount of information leaked about $D_i$ is upper bounded by